francescozaniol/autoSelector/README.md

-    'selector': '.js', // The default selector is '[js]' 'prefix': '{{scope-id}}__', // This string will be removed from the nodes' names in the collection 'parsed-attribute': 'class', // Attribute used to extract the nodes' names 'attach-jquery': false // Default is true
+    'selector': '.js', // The default selector is '[js]' 'prefix': '{{scope-id}}__', // This string will be removed from the nodes' names in the collection 'parsed-attribute': 'class', // Attribute used to extract the nodes' names 'attach-jquery': true // Default is true
 });
 ```